pingcap/blog/simplifing-database-management-in-a-highly-automated-and-scalable-cloud-environment-with-google-cloud.md

 According to Queeny Jin, Head of International Marketing and Community at PingCAP, the team's continuous effort to improve the user experience is what led to the success of TiDB.
 This is why in late 2019, PingCAP decided to deploy TiDB in a cloud environment to develop TiDB Cloud, a fully managed database as a service (DBaaS) to further simplify database management for its customers.

-"By integrating our database service with a cloud platform, we can offer a database solution with all the advantages of cloud services like quick deployment and reliability,” explains Jin.
-“TiDB Cloud lets users launch their database clusters with just a few clicks and spend less time and effort on maintenance work."
+"By integrating our database service with a cloud platform, we can offer a database solution with all the advantages of cloud services like quick deployment and reliability," explains Jin.
+"TiDB Cloud lets users launch their database clusters with just a few clicks and spend less time and effort on maintenance work."

 Since PingCAP's customers are located around the world, the team needed a cloud platform with stable cross-region networks, widely distributed infrastructure, and advanced technologies to support its highly scalable database service.
 To that end, it chose to partner with [Google Cloud](https://cloud.google.com/) as one of the public cloud providers for the launch of TiDB Cloud.